icecube/icetray-public/cmake/meta-project-docs/source/code_standards.rst

 * log_warn - Possible error conditions approaching....
 * log_info - Information to tell operator what's going on.
 * log_debug - Information for system expert.
-* log_trace - Chornic logorrhea.
+* log_trace - Chronic logorrhea.
 For step by step debugging.

 For non-CS experts, the guidline is:  Standard logging level is log_warn.
 Under absolutely normal conditions, no output at log_warn or higher.